edwardhallam/lumadeploy-ai-infrastructure/README.md

+# Infrastructure Ecosystem

-# Infrastructure Management
+**🎯 Complete Infrastructure Management in One Repository**

-A comprehensive infrastructure management repository containing tools, configurations, and automation for various infrastructure components including Cloudflare tunnels, LXC templates, and shared scripts.
+A unified infrastructure management ecosystem containing all tools, configurations, and automation for Proxmox virtualization, Cloudflare tunnels, LXC containers, and shared infrastructure utilities.
+This consolidated approach ensures complete context, consistent standards, and simplified maintenance.

 ## 🚀 Features

+- **Unified Ecosystem**: All infrastructure components in one repository for complete context
+- **Proxmox Integration**: Full LXC container management with Terraform and Python tools
+- **Container Console API**: Remote container management and automation
 - **Multi-Cloud Infrastructure**: Support for various cloud and on-premises solutions
-- **Security-First**: Automated security scanning and validation
+- **Security-First**: Automated security scanning and validation across all components
 - **Infrastructure as Code**: Version-controlled infrastructure configurations
-- **Modular Design**: Organized components for different infrastructure needs
 - **Professional Tooling**: Industry-standard DevOps practices

 ## 📋 Prerequisites